rehierl/node-tree-outliner/1-3-hierarchies/1-1-setups-of-sets.md

 if the following requirements are met:

 0. `S := (V,P)`.
-1. The setup is consistent.
+1. `S` is a consistent setup.

 Note that a consistent setup is therefore equivalent to a strict setup.
-That is, there are no additional requirements which need to be satisfied.
-This definition therefore only stresses the consequences of the initial requirement:
+That is, there are no additional requirements which need to be satisfied:
+A consistent setup is equivalent to a strict setup.

+This definition therefore stresses the consequences of the initial requirement (req-2) of a consistent setup:

 * Any two sets are either disjoint ex-or related.
 * `(s disjoint-to t) ex-or (s related-to t)`, for any two `s,t in P`
 * Two distinct sets are either disjoint ex-or strictly related.
 * `(s disjoint-to t) ex-or (s strictly-related-to t)`, if `(s != t)`

-Also note that the following statements are true:
+Also note that, in the context of a strict setup, the following "statements" related to any two sets in P are true:

+* disjoint <!=> distinct
 * disjoint <=> unrelated
 * coupled <=> (strictly) related